S4F4Y4T/S4F4Y4T/README.md

 class Portfolio extends Life
 {
-  public function __constructor()
+    public function __construct()
     {
         parent::__construct();
     }

     public function __invoke()
     {
         return [
             'name'        => 'Safayat Mahmud',
             'title'       => 'Senior Software Engineer',
             'about'       => 'My journey into tech started with cybersecurity, where I was fascinated by breaking and securing systems.
 But as I dived deeper, my curiosity grew about what happens behind the scenes—how applications are built and                                  operate.
 That curiosity led me to software development.
 As I deepened my skills, I discovered DevOps—the perfect combination of development, automation, and operations.
 Now, I focus on streamlining workflows,                                        optimizing infrastructure, and ensuring seamless deployments.
-My passion lies in building reliable, efficient, and scalable systems that empower businesses to innovate faster.'
-      'sills' => ['Software Development', 'Devops', 'Web Security'] 'tech stacks' => ['PHP', 'Laravel', 'GO', 'Node', 'Express', 'React', 'Nextjs', 'Vue', 'Docker', 'AWS', 'Mysql', 'Mongodb']
+My passion lies in building reliable, efficient, and scalable systems that empower businesses to innovate faster.', 'skills'      => ['Software Development', 'DevOps', 'Web Security'], 'tech_stacks' => ['PHP', 'Laravel', 'Go', 'Node', 'Express', 'React', 'Next.js', 'Vue', 'Docker', 'AWS', 'MySQL', 'MongoDB'], ];
-    ];

     }
 }

 ```